AT-Antelope/lmproj_offlineVer/README.md

 # lmproj

+# IMPORTANT: This is a unfinished version, the next step is change to online version, then must be need to change few function or effect.

 # This is just a project to help a friend to pass the oral defense with only can use vue and bootstrap

 # Up to now it's expended 28h, and my friend was pass his oral defense, so this project may don't have update anymore